yasirbhutta/yasirbhutta.github.io/python/docs/data-types.md

 16. Which of the following statements is true regarding dynamic typing in Python?
     - A) Variables can only be assigned values of the same type.
-    - B) The type of a variable is determined at runtime based on the value it holds.
+    - B) The data type of a variable is determined at runtime based on the value it holds.
     - C) Variables must be declared with a specific type.
     - D) Once a variable is assigned a type, it cannot be changed.